-- If you simply want to persist the data where it is with its default name, then call the save method without specifying a name, as shown in the example below:
+- To persist the data where it is with its default name, call the save method without specifying a name, as shown in the following example:

-- The save method supports all raster formats supported by Spatial Analyst.
-In the example below the raster save method is used to save data to a file geodatabase raster and to a Tiff format raster.
+- The save method supports all output raster data formats supported by Spatial Analyst.
+In the following example, the raster save method is used to save data to a file geodatabase raster and to a TIFF format raster.

-- To persist a temporary raster dataset associated with a map layer, save the Map Project.
-When the project is saved, the raster dataset persists to disk at its current location with its autogenerated name.
+- To save a temporary raster dataset associated with a map layer, save the map project.
+When the project is saved, the raster dataset saves to disk at its current location with its autogenerated name.